CTXz/STM8S103F3-PlatformIO-Template/README.md

 ## Getting Started: [src/stm8_conf.h](src/stm8_conf.h)

-The file `stm8_conf.h` is a configuration file for the STM8S standard peripheral library.
+The [`stm8_conf.h`](src/stm8s_conf.h) header serves as a configuration file for the STM8S standard peripheral library.
 It contains a list of headers, or as some refer to them, "modules", that include a variety of function calls to interact with the STM8S peripherals.

 To name a few: